Thursday, September 25, 2025

 Virginia has emerged as the epicenter of this energy transformation.
 Google separately announced $9 billion in Virginia data center investments this week, including new facilities in Chesterfield—the same location where Commonwealth plans its commercial Arc power plant.

 The investor lineup reveals how seriously Wall Street views fusion’s commercial potential.
-Morgan Stanley’s Counterpoint Global, twelve Japanese companies led by Mitsui & Co., and Dubai’s FFA Private Bank joined existing backers including Bill Gates’s Breakthrough Energy Ventures and former Google CEO Eric Schmidt.
+Existing backers include Bill Gates’s Breakthrough Energy Ventures and former Google CEO Eric Schmidt.
+Microsoft’s former CFO Christopher Liddell joined Commonwealth’s board this month.

 Commonwealth’s approach uses high-temperature superconducting magnets to create compact tokamak reactors—a proven fusion design that compresses plasma to extreme temperatures where atoms fuse and release massive energy.
 The company expects to activate its Sparc prototype reactor in Boston by late 2025, targeting scientific breakeven by 2027.